Robert Muir Graves

-Robert Muir "Bob" Graves (September 24, 1930 – June 28, 2003) was an American landscape and golf course architect who was president of the American Society of Golf Course Architects from 1974–75.
+Robert Muir "Bob" Graves (September 24, 1930 – June 28, 2003) was an American landscape and golf course architect who was president of the American Society of Golf Course Architects from 1974 to 1975.
 Graves designed many golf courses, including golf courses in California, Idaho, Montana, Nevada, Oregon, Utah, Washington, British Columbia and Malaysia.

 Early life and education

 Graves was born on September 24, 1930, in Trenton, Michigan, United States.
 He was the son of Orin Nelson Graves (1901–1980) and Margaret J. Muir (1902–1987).
 He had one sibling, a brother.
 Graves studied at Michigan State University and graduated from University of California, Berkeley with a degree in landscape architecture.
 Serving in the United States Navy during the Korean War, and 22 years in the Naval Reserves, he achieved the rank of Commander.

 In 1952, while living in Berkeley, California, he married Maryalice "Mimi" Rowland (born 1933).
 Graves was a multi-faceted man whose interests included flying (both for business and pleasure), music, and a wide range of sports, including golf, skiing and horseback riding.